bzlongid/bzlongid/README.md

 - 👋 Hi, I’m Zeya.
 - 👀 I’m a game developer with 5 years of experience with Unity.
-- 🌱 I’m currently open to roles as a C# game deceloper.
+- 🌱 I’m currently open to roles as a C# game developer.
 - 💞️ I’m looking to collaborate on game jams!
 - 📫 How to reach me: zeyasportfolio.com